 I don’t often read the “news” as presented in these publications, unless it’s something like Westword’s recent “Smoke Pot Like an Adult in 2015” or SFWeekly’s “High-End Marijuana of the Month Club Hits San Francisco” and “Top Five Exhibitionist Posts of 2014.”
 News has to seduce me with a boffo hed or I’m off to better things.

-I generally center my attention on articles and slide shows in the Food and Drink and the Arts sections of these weekly tabs.
-This allows me, in the case of food entries, to imagine meals I will never enjoy at new and exciting establishments in the country’s culinary capitols and, in the second case, to shout at the computer screen whenever I see examples of artwork in a distant cultural mecca that look as if they were created by someone’s pet hamster.
+I mouse to articles and slide shows in the Food and Drink and the Arts sections of these weekly tabs.
+This allows me, in the case of food entries, to imagine meals I will never enjoy at new and exciting establishments in the country’s culinary capitols I will never visit and, in the case of the Arts section, to shout at the computer screen whenever I see examples of artwork in a distant cultural mecca that look as if they were created by someone’s pet hamster.
 Actually, I don’t shout until I read the rave reviews that accompany the photos.

-But, last week, I chanced upon a news item I could not ignore: an article resulting from exhaustive research, touching on a topic critically important to the nation and its future.
+But, last week, I chance upon a news item I cannot ignore: an article resulting from exhaustive research, touching on a topic critically important to the nation and its future.

-I was stunned.
-I’m not naïve, mind you, but my long exile has dulled my social blade, so this article shook me like a rat in the jaws of a terrier.
-I sat before the screen slackjawed but wide-awake in a way I had not been since a sparkly encounter with DMT in the East Village in 1967.
+I am stunned.
+I’m not naïve, mind you, but my long exile has dulled my social blade, so this article shakes me like a rat in the jaws of a terrier.
+I sit before the screen slackjawed but wide-awake in a way I have not been since a sparkly encounter with DMT in the East Village in 1967.

 Let those who say investigative journalism is a dying art take note.
 Let anyone who bemoans the rapid disappearance of high-quality writing and integrity in the news business take heart.

 “The Top Ten Most Sexually Active U.S. cities — and where Denver Finishes.”